Agents Reference — Detailed Rules and Traps

 - Versioning: Release Please (Conventional Commits) — never manually bump

-- PyPI: Trusted Publishing (no tokens)
+- PyPI: Trusted Publishing (no tokens) — each of

 - Squash merge convention for PRs